 The Basics

-The Shark Stratos Ultralight can be used on hard floors or carpets, but itโs especially good for hard floors in our opinion, as we will see later in this review.
+The Shark Stratos Ultralight can be used on both hard floors and carpets, but in our opinion, it excels particularly on hard floors, as we will see later in this review.

-Pros of the Shark Stratos Corded Stick Vacuum
+Pros of the Shark Stratos HZ3002 Corded Stick Vacuum

 Top Debris Pickup

-Starting off with the pros: The Shark Stratos Corded Stick Vacuum excelled in our pickup test, handling a variety of debris sizes on both hard floors and carpets.
+The vacuum excelled in our pickup evaluations, handling a variety of debris sizes on both hard floors and carpets.
 The DuoClean roller is outstanding for hard floors.
-In fact, it achieved a rare perfect score in our pickup test, significantly outperforming other stick vacuums in this category.
+In fact, it achieved a rare perfect score in our pickup assessment, significantly outperforming other stick vacuums in this category.

 Hair Tangles

-It was also highly effective at handling pet and human hair, thanks to its self-cleaning brush roll, now known as HairPro, which actively removes hair from the roller during operation.
-It did great with this in our hair test.
+It was also highly effective at handling pet and human hair, thanks to its self-cleaning brush roll, now known as HairPro.
+This actively removes hair from the roller during operation, and it performed exceptionally well in our hair pickup evaluations.

 Power and Efficiency

-As far as raw power, we tested its airflow at the vacuum head, and it was higher than the average stick vacuum, which also probably contributed to its efficient pickup.
-Its crevice pickup test results were above average as well, showing that it indeed had a good seal on hard floors.
-It also excelled in the carpet deep clean test, effectively removing deeply embedded debris like sand from carpet, where it had a better than average score.
+In terms of raw power, we evaluated its airflow at the vacuum head, and it was higher than that of the average stick vacuum, likely contributing to its efficient pickup.
+Its crevice pickup assessment results were above average as well, showing it had a really good seal on hard floors.
+It also excelled in the carpet deep clean evaluation,ย effectively removing deeply embedded debris like sand from the carpet, where it had a better-than-average score.

 Design and Maneuverability

 Another big pro is its newly designed ultralight handle, which is considerably lighter than average, making it easier to maneuver.
-A common issue with stick vacuums is that theyโre a bit too heavy for longer vacuuming jobs, but thatโs not the case with the Stratos.
+A common issue with stick vacuums is that they can be a bit too heavy for longer vacuuming jobs, but thatโs not the case with the Stratos.

-Another huge pro is its anti-allergy complete seal filtration system with a HEPA filter, ensuring that the debris from your floors does not escape into the air.
-It traps 99.9% of dust allergens, and it did great with our fog test, which is rare for vacuums in this price range.
+Its anti-allergy complete seal filtration system with a HEPA filter is another massive advantage.
+This ensures the debris from your floors doesn’t escape into the air.
+It traps 99.9% of dust allergens, and it did great with our fog evaluation, which is rare for vacuums in this price range.

 Additional Features